arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    # final morphology
    morpho_axon_replaced = arbor.morphology(joined_st)

-The steps presented here are included when loading an exported model with the above ``read_acc`` function from BluePyOpt.
+The steps presented here are performed automatically when loading an exported model with the above ``read_acc`` function from BluePyOpt.

 Define locations in the GUI
 ---------------------------

 BluePyOpt makes use of the Neuron simulator's features to define custom locations for stimuli and voltage probes that can be challenging to translate to Arbor.
-As an example, the layer-5 pyramidal cell optimisation problem has multiple voltage probes located distally on the apical dendrite at a fixed distance from the soma as described in `config/protocols.json <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/config/protocols.json>`_.
+As an example, the layer-5 pyramidal cell optimisation problem has a protocol named ``bAP`` with multiple voltage probes located distally on the apical dendrite at a fixed distance from the soma as described in `config/protocols.json <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/config/protocols.json>`_.

 To describe these locations accurately in Arbor, we will use the Arbor GUI.
 For this purpose, we create an :class:`arbor.cable_cell` and export it to ACC so that it can be loaded in the GUI,